 From the first, as well, Simmonds seems to have been rectifying whiskey, that is, blending and compounding raw whiskeys to achieve certain smoothness and taste.
 He was bottling it, putting on his own labels and selling it.
 Likely needing more space for his operations, he had moved his business to 217 Front Street by 1880.
 After three years at that location he moved again to 429 Battery, the address on the letterhead above.

 In 1882 Simmons trademarked the name “Nabob” for his brand of whiskey.
 In his federal application he asserted that the word had been “arbitrarily selected.”
-Well, maybe.
+Well maybe.
 Given the images that appeared on Simmond’s labels and bottles, Nabob was an important part of his merchandising strategy.
 The picture above depicts a large bearded man in a turban and robe, with a hookah pipe and glass in hand.
 He is being served a bottle of Nabob Whiskey by a servant in a distinctly Moorish setting.

 Simmonds had chosen the original meaning of the word, a deputy governor or viceroy of the Mughal Empire rule in India.
 These were men who lived in comfort and splendor while oppressing the locals.
-Subsequently the British adopted the term for a conspicuously wealthy countryman who returned from India with riches gained through corrupt trade.
+Subsequently the British adopted the term for a conspicuously wealthy Englishman who returned from India with riches gained through corrupt trade.
 In our own time disgraced Vice President Agnew condemned vocal opponents of the Vietnam War as “nattering nabobs of negativism.”

-The Simmond’s company advertised heavily in Western publications.
+The Simmond’s company advertised heavily in West Coast publications.
 Its ads emphasized that Nabob was the “purest and best” for medicinal purposes, claiming that it had been recommended by Dr. H. C. Louderback of St. Louis “in all cases of nervousness, weakness, debility, dyspepsia, indigestion, etc.” Simmonds also provided a testimonial from “the eminent” Dr. S. Dana Hayes, state assayer for Massachusetts.
 Hayes opined: “The sample marked “Nabob Whiskey,” received from you, has been analyzed with the following results: It is of selected alcoholic strength and free from added flavoring oils, acids, metals, or other deleterious substances.
 This whiskey is pure, of superior quality, and suitable for dietic and medicinal purposes.”

 The image of the nabob was found on Simmonds’ ads, labels and even embossed on the amber glass quarts that held his whiskey.
 Found frequently by bottle diggers, many are believed to have been made by the San Francisco Pacific Glass Works (1876-1901).
 The images may differ slightly on these quarts.
-Below are three Nabob whiskeys, probably bottled at various times and from different batches of containers.
+Below are two Nabob whiskeys, probably bottled at various times and from different batches of containers.
 In each of the embossings the position of the nabob and the servant differ in relation to the other.
 In addition, the figure of the nabob varies from bottle to bottle.

 On other Simmonds’ bottles, as shown below, the figure of the nabob disappeared completely and just the name of the whiskey was embossed.
 He also employed other images to advertise Nabob whiskey.
 Shown here is a trade card in which a young man in medieval dress has doffed his hat to a young woman carrying a cane.
 The caption mysteriously reads: If you had drunk Simmonds’ Nabob Whisky, I wouldn’t have cared.”
 George’s other house brands included "Iroquois Whiskey," "Simmonds’ Choice," "Simmonds’ OPS," and "Cream of the Valley Gin."